 Before writing an article, I want to wish everyone a Happy Independence Day.
 May the fireworks of pride, solitude and love for your country dwell in your heart and in the hearts of all our American brothers and sisters.
 Long live United States Of America!

 In this article, i will like to share some of the things that all proud Americans should do on 4th Of July.
 America is our country, we are different from all other countries because we are the best.
 I love my country, its amazing people, its boundless energy, its creativity in many fields, its natural beauty, its many gifts to the world, and the freedom it has given us

-As an American myself i want my fellow American people to be safe on 4th of July
+As an American myself, i want my fellow Americans to be safe on 4th of July

 Water safety at the pool and beach: